Indonesia Insurance

 How do I consult a general practitioner or specialist in Indonesia?

-In Indonesia, you can only consult local doctors, as they are the only ones authorized to practice in the country.
-Some foreign doctors continue to work in private clinics, but as international consultants.
-So you’ll never be treated by an international doctor.
-What’s more, the best doctors work in both public and private hospitals.
-We recommend that you visit private hospitals in the evening if you want to be treated by the best GPs who work in the public sector during the day.
-The cost of a consultation with a general practitioner is around 350,000 rp in a private clinic, or around €22.
-A consultation with a specialist in a private clinic can cost up to 900,000 rp.
+In Indonesia, you can only consult local doctors, as only the local authorities authorize them to practice in the country.
+Some foreign doctors, however, continue to work in private clinics, but as international consultants.
+So, an international doctor will never take care of you.
+The best doctors work in both public and private hospitals.
+We therefore recommend that you go to private hospitals in the evening if you want the best GPs to take care of you.
+The cost of a consultation with a GP is therefore around RP 350,000 (approx. €20) in a private clinic.
+A consultation with a specialist in a private hospital can cost up to 900,000 RP (around €50).

 Pharmacies in Indonesia